-The FDA has given the Pfizer-BioNTech COVID-19 vaccine for this age group.
+The FDA has given emergency use authorization to a Pfizer-BioNTech COVID-19 vaccine for this age group.
 This vaccine involves two shots.
 The second dose can be given three to eight weeks after the first dose.
-It contains the same dose as the Pfizer-BioNTech COVID-19 vaccine requires two injections given 21 days apart.
+It contains the same dose as the Pfizer-BioNTech COVID-19 vaccine for people ages 16 and older.
 The second dose can be given up to six weeks after the first dose, if needed.

 Research has shown that this vaccine is 100% effective in preventing COVID-19 in children ages 12–15.

 The FDA has approved a Pfizer-BioNTech COVID-19 vaccine, now called Comirnaty, for this age group.
 This vaccine involves two shots.
 The second dose can be given three to eight weeks after the first dose.
 This vaccine is 91% effective in preventing severe illness with COVID-19 in people age 16 and older.

 The shortest interval between the first and second doses of mRNA COVID-19 vaccines is still recommended for people who have weakened immune systems and others who need rapid protection due to concern about community transmission or risk of severe illness.
 An eight-week interval between the first and second doses might be best for some people age 12 and older, especially males ages 12 to 39.

 Is there any difference in the ingredients or dosing of the Pfizer-BioNTech COVID-19 vaccines for younger children, older children or adults?

 The Pfizer-BioNTech COVID-19 vaccine for children ages 5–11 contains a lower dose (10 micrograms) than the vaccine used for older children and adults (30 micrograms).
 Smaller needles are being used to deliver the vaccine to children ages 5–11.

 The ingredients and dosing of the Pfizer-BioNTech COVID-19 vaccine are the same for children ages 12–15 and people age 16 and older.